ninjadynamics/MMC3Template/doc/mouse.md

 - The mouse module uses unrolled loops and assembly NOP instructions to ensure proper timing when reading from the mouse.
 This ensures compatibility with different mouse models, including the Hyperkin mouse.
 - The module currently assumes the mouse is connected to port 1.
 To use port 2, change the `MOUSE_PORT` definition or introduce a configuration setting to select the port at runtime.
 - This module is designed for the NES environment, where direct hardware access and precise timing are critical.

-## Conclusion

-The `mouse` module provides a simple and efficient way to handle mouse input on an NES system.
-It abstracts the complexity of reading raw mouse data, offering easy-to-use functions and structures for managing mouse state.
-This documentation should provide sufficient information for integrating and using the mouse module in your NES projects.